There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 There’s a bit more to it than that, but it’s one of the reasons why email marketing is by far the most effective selling channel.

 If you are going to leverage content marketing, you need an email solution.
 Without it, you won’t see a big ROI.
-I’ll share the numbers below, which will help you understand why you need to sign up for an email service provider…and you don’t have to pick one that is expensive either.
+We’ll share the numbers below, which will help you understand why you need to sign up for an email service provider…and you don’t have to pick one that is expensive either.

 We don’t spend any money to acquire emails… our only cost is for us to send out emails.